spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 The following are some architectural highlights of Kubernetes clusters provisioned by Palette on VMware:

-1. Kubernetes nodes can be distributed across multiple compute clusters which serve as distinct fault domains.
+1. Kubernetes nodes can be distributed across multiple-compute clusters which serve as distinct fault domains.

 2. Support for static IP as well as DHCP.